ErikMaris/DiffusionLab/README.md

 This code was inspired by the [@msdanalyzer MATLAB class](https://tinevez.github.io/msdanalyzer/) for mean squared displacement analysis (Tarantino, N. et al. TNF and IL-1 exhibit distinct ubiquitin requirements for inducing NEMO–IKK supramolecular structures. *Journal of Cell Biology* **204**, 231–245 (2014)).

+This code was published in [Maris, J. J. E., Rabouw, F. T., Weckhuysen, B. M. & Meirer, F. Classification-based motion analysis of single-molecule trajectories using DiffusionLab.
+Sci.
+Rep. 12, 9595 (2022)](https://doi.org/10.1038/s41598-022-13446-0).
+The raw and processed data sets used in the publication can be found [in this repository](https://doi.org/10.24416/UU01-6BONHT).

 ## Requirements